7.14. Regular expression#

 In some cases, pattern match by regular expression can be evaluated by index.
 It’s very fast rather than sequential search.
 Patterns that can be evaluated by index are described later.

-New in version 5.0.7: Groonga normalizes match target text by NormalizerAuto
+Added in version 5.0.7: Groonga normalizes match target text by NormalizerAuto

 normalizer when Groonga doesn’t use index for regular expression